joshuapenhaligon/The-Hungry-Unicorn/README.md

 This is a full-stack restaurant booking app, with a modern React user interface, and the backend is ran on FastAPI.
 This restaurant booking app features live availability, bookings, looking up existing bookings, cancelling a booking, and a proper dashboard that only the owner can access with an API token which features the ability to manage and cancel any booking.

+The development of this project has been assisted by AI.
+I noticed "Familiarity with no-code or AI-assisted development tools" is something Locai Labs is looking for, and the completion of a full-stack website in only a few days would be rather difficult without making use of this tool.

 VIDEO DEMONSTRATION:
 https://youtu.be/UzXqOMhk83A